comcode-org/binmat_rules/README.md

   - The damage value is the attack power of the attacker stack, or the number of cards in the defender stack, whichever is greater.

 For every point of damage, discard the most recently played card in the defender stack to the attacker discard pile.
 If the defender stack is empty, then a draw from the lane deck takes place.
-If the combat was initiated by an attacker, then this attacker performs these draws.
-If combat was initiated by a defender through the use of a BREAK, then attacker 0 performs the first draw, then attacker 1, cycling the attackers until the remaining points of damage have been consumed.
+If the combat was initiated by an attacker, then that attacker performs these draws.
+If combat was initiated by a defender through the use of a BREAK, then attacker 0 performs the first draw, followed by attacker 1, cycling the attackers until the remaining points of damage have been consumed.
 If the attackers cannot draw from the lane deck (because it is empty and so is its discard pile), the attackers win the game ([Win Conditions](#win-conditions))

 The attacker stack is now sent to the attacker discard.